Nicholls State hosts Northwestern State after Black's 24-point game

 Northwestern State Demons (10-7, 2-2 Southland) at Nicholls State Colonels (7-9, 2-2 Southland)

+The Colonels are 5-0 on their home court.
+Nicholls State has a 4-8 record against opponents over .500.

-The Demons have gone 2-2 against Southland opponents.
-Northwestern State is 4-5 in games decided by 10 points or more.
+The Demons are 2-2 in Southland play.
+Northwestern State ranks fourth in the Southland shooting 35.9% from 3-point range.

-TOP PERFORMERS: Latrell Jones is averaging 15.1 points and 1.6 steals for the Colonels.
-Caleb Huffman is averaging 14.6 points over the last 10 games for Nicholls State.
+TOP PERFORMERS: Latrell Jones is shooting 44.4% and averaging 15.1 points for the Colonels.
+Caleb Huffman is averaging 1.6 made 3-pointers over the last 10 games for Nicholls State.

-Demarcus Sharp is shooting 39.8% and averaging 15.6 points for the Demons.
-Black is averaging 3.6 made 3-pointers over the last 10 games for Northwestern State.
+Demarcus Sharp is scoring 15.6 points per game with 5.4 rebounds and 4.2 assists for the Demons.
+Black is averaging 13.8 points over the last 10 games for Northwestern State.

 LAST 10 GAMES: Colonels: 5-5, averaging 75.1 points, 34.4 rebounds, 14.4 assists, 8.6 steals and 3.8 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 66.5 points per game.